AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/AttributeFamilyType/InheritedAttributes.md

 AttributeFamilyType.InheritedAttributes Property
 ================================================
-AutomationML 2.1 APIGets all attributes, including the inherited attributes of the base classes in the inheritance tree.
+Gets all attributes, including the inherited attributes of the base classes in the inheritance tree.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)